Best Forex Brokers in Malaysia for 2024

 In my full-length review of IG, I describe IG’s mobile app as being “packed with plenty of features that will satisfy both casual and advanced traders.”

 Mobile forex trading is more popular than ever, and many of the best international forex brokers offer multiple mobile apps and well-designed mobile trading platforms.
-Check out my guide to mobile forex trading to see my full list of the very best forex trading apps.
+Check out my guide to the best forex trading apps.

 Check out a gallery of screenshots from IG's mobile trading app, taken by our research team during our product testing.